 - Federal Statutes (regulatory guidelines)

 - State Laws:

-- ✓ Brown Act.
-1953

-- ✓ California Public Records Act, 1968
+- ✓ California Labor Code

 - ✓ Corporations Code Board of Directors, Quorum, Voting

 - City and Local Statutes

 - Constitution: Name; Object

-- Sylaws: A Society's Business Defined
+- Bylaws: A Society's Business Defined

 - Rules of Order (Robert's): Everything else

 - Standing Rules: Maintenance rules and operational policies

 - Customs: Scary part

-Debate Protocol (Similar to a trial in front of a judge.)
+Debate Protocol (Similar to a trial in front of a judge)

-- Only one person speaks at a time. - A speaker must be recognized before speaking. - All comments are made through the chair. - Comments are confined to the current issue. - Solution Should alternate between Pro and Con. - No reading of lengthy papers. - No cross conversations; no interruptions. - No verbal attacks of other members. - If proper decorum cannot be maintained call a recess. - The bylaws or the parliamentary authority specify the debate time limits. - Decisions are null and void in the absence of a quorum. - The vote required to adopt a motion should always be very clear majority or 2/3. - All decisions are binding on all members regardless of how a member voted. - All rules must be respected and obeyed who can move, debate, vote.
+- Only one person speaks at a time. - A speaker must be recognized before speaking. - All comments are made through the chair. - Comments are confined to the current issue. - Discussion should alternate between Pro and Con. - No reading of lengthy papers. - No cross conversations; no interruptions. - No verbal attacks of other members. - ◆ If proper decorum cannot be maintained call a recess. - The bylaws or the parliamentary authority specify the debate time limits. - Decisions are null and void in the absence of a quorum. - ↑ The vote required to adopt a motion should always be very clear majority or 2/3. - All decisions are binding on all members regardless of how a member voted. - ▲ All rules must be respected and obeyed who can move, debate, vote.